-About 3 years ago outside a coffee shop, Ian got some croissant on his face and a silly sketch popped out fully formed.
+Once upon a time Ian got some croissant on his face and a silly sketch popped out fully formed.
 The main challenge was how to attach structurally unstable croissants to a face.
 We asked Twitter and THE Bob Mortimer told us “copydex”.
 If sticking stuff to your face is good enough for them it’s good enough for us.
-After Croissant’s first screening we heard Bob had ‘fallen’ and underwent a triple bypass.
-Sorry it took 3 years to make Bob.

-This summer we wanted a nice excuse to work with our clever mates and have something to show at a couple of festivals.
+Over the summer we wanted an excuse to work with our clever mates and have something to show at a couple of festivals.
 We settled on Croissant, which at first felt more like a sketch, but there were so many weird elements to it that there was a reason we hadn’t braved it yet.

 We feel that animation and live action should only be used when they’re most useful.
 It would have been easy to make a 2D cartoon, but that wouldn’t have had much impact beyond the amusing concept.
 The aim was to make the film purely funny in every aspect and have the audience feel the escalation is spontaneously happening right there.
 However that’s achieved through quite a technical way.
 The actors and their chemistry have to fit with the correct surrounding.
 There needs to be some sort of relationship subtext so that you can care about why they’re angry/confused.
 The transformations should look shoddy but believable.
 The pastry levels have to increase in the right increments.
 The roaring torrent of jam has to be a punchline that can’t be topped (I would have liked more jam).